-In order to maintain compliance with OSHA guidelines related to occupational hearing conservation programs, every employee whose work environment exposes them to noise levels of 85dB over an 8 hour period is required to undergo a hearing test for the purpose of producing a baseline audiogram.
-This test is to be provided by the employer and must be done within the first 6 months of employment.
+In order to maintain compliance with OSHA guidelines related to occupational hearing conservation programs, every employee whose work environment exposes them to noise levels of 85dB over an 8-hour period is required to undergo a hearing test for the purpose of producing a baseline audiogram.
+An audiogram test is to be provided by the employer and must be done within the first six months of employment.
 Sooner would be better.

 With a baseline audiogram now on file, the employees move into an annual cycle of hearing testing.
 The ongoing hearing test results are then compared against the identified ear-specific baselines, allowing the employer to take appropriate measures if a shift in hearing is detected.
 These changes are recorded as a Standard Threshold Shift (STS).